The equilibrium points and stability of grid-connected synchronverters: Stability of the grid-connected synchronverter

-\m We want to use \cite[Theorem 4.3] {Lorenzetti2020} and, in order to do that, we have to check that $\PPP$ satisfies \cite[Assumption 2]{Lorenzetti2020}.
-The first part of Assumption 2 requires that $\PPP$ is (uniformly) exponentially stable around the equilibrium points corresponding to constant $i_f\in U_\e$, for some $\e>0$.
 The exponential stability of $\PPP$ for each $i_f\in U_\e$ (as assumed in the theorem) implies the uniform exponential stability of $\PPP$, see \cite[Remark 3.1]{Lorenzetti2020}.
-The second part of \cite[Assumption 2]{Lorenzetti2020} follows from Proposition \ref{prop:4.1}.
-Thus, we can apply \cite[Theorem 4.3]{Lorenzetti2020} to complete the proof of the theorem. $\blacksquare$
+This, together with the result from Proposition~\ref{prop:4.1}, allows us to apply \cite[Theorem~4.3]{Lorenzetti2020}, completing the proof of the theorem. $\blacksquare$

 \begin{remark} The local exponential stability assumption in the above theorem is true if the parameters satisfy the numerical conditions presented in \cite[Theorem 1]{Barabanov2017} or in \cite[Theorem 6.3]{Natarajan2018} (the conditions in these two references are not equivalent).
 Actually, \cite{Barabanov2017} and \cite{Natarajan2018} conclude aGAS. \end{remark}